-As a leader in the field of immunometabolism, we believe we are distinctly positioned to accelerate the discovery and development of potentially safer and more effective novel therapeutics for autoimmune diseases.
+As a leader in the development of therapeutic candidates addressing immunometabolic mechanisms of action, we believe we are distinctly positioned to advance the discovery and development of potentially safer and more effective novel therapeutics for autoimmune diseases.
 We are targeting indications characterized by high unmet clinical need, significant likelihood of success in clinical development and the ability to improve the quality of life for large patient populations.
 Our strategy consists of the following key components: